-What are your favourite take aways?
-We barely ever get them because 1.
-No delivery out here and 2.
-If we pick them up they're cold by the time we get home!
-So I'm working my way through our favourites and making them at home!
-This sweet and sour pork recipe is one of our favourites...it's quick, easy and super tasty.
-And most definitely healthier than the bought one.
-INGREDIENTS SAUCE 1/4 cup sugar 1/4 cup apple cider vinegar 2 Tablespoons tomato sauce 1 Tablespoon soy sauce 1 teaspoon oyster sauce (optional) 1/2 cup hot water COATING FOR PORK 1/3 cup cornflour 1 egg STIR FRY 400 grams pork steaks 2 Tablespoons olive oil 1/2 red pepper 1/2 yellow pepper 1/2 cup pineapple pieces INSTRUCTIONS SAUCE Add the ingredients for the sauce to a small jug or bowl and whisk together.
+What is your favourite takeaway meal? 🍜 I have friends who get takeaways once a week and to be honest, I’m a little jealous!
+Occasionally if I’m going to be heading home from town late I might pick up fish & chips on the way home (that then have to be reheated anyway so I might as well have cooked!) but other than that, takeaways are pretty much limited to when we are on holiday.
+Because getting them delivered is half the fun right, and last time I checked, Uber Eats doesn’t deliver out back and beyond 🤷♀ So I have made it my mission to try and recreate our favourite takeaway meals at home!
+I have a great butter chicken recipe, pizzas and burgers are always a winner and we are both pretty partial to the occasional fried chicken night! 🍗 But this sweet & sour pork is one of our all time favourites!
+The extra step of coating the pork in cornflour and egg is TOTALLY worth it, for that authentic takeaway shop coating.
+And it still only takes 30 minutes to make! 👌 INGREDIENTS Sauce 1/4 cup sugar 1/4 cup apple cider vinegar 2 Tablespoons tomato sauce 1 Tablespoon soy sauce 1 teaspoon oyster sauce (optional) 1/2 cup hot water Coating for pork 1/3 cup cornflour 1 egg Stirfry 400 grams pork steaks 2 Tablespoons olive oil 1/2 red pepper 1/2 yellow pepper 1/2 cup pineapple pieces INSTRUCTIONS Add the ingredients for the sauce to a small jug or bowl and whisk together.
 Set aside.
-PREPARE THE PORK Add the cornflour to a small bowl and the egg to another small bowl and whisk.
+Prepare the pork Add the cornflour to a small bowl and the egg to another small bowl and whisk.
 Set aside.
 Heat the olive oil in a large frying pan over a medium/high heat.
 While it is heating up, pat dry the pork steaks and slice into 2cm pieces.
-Add the pork pieces to the bowl with the cornflour and toss to coat evenly (you may need to do this in 2 batches) Once the pork is coated in cornflour, dredge it in the egg mixture and then place it in the hot oil.
+Add the pork pieces to the bowl with the cornflour and toss to coat evenly (you may need to do this in 2 batches) Dredge the pork in the egg mixture and then place it in the hot oil.
 Let it fry, without stirring for a few minutes to allow the coating to get nice and brown.
 Flip the pork pieces over and cook for a further 2 or 3 minutes until cooked through.
 Add the peppers and pineapple and fry for 2 minutes.
-Pour over the sauce and bring to the boil, and then simmer for 3-4 minutes until the sauce has thickened slightly.
-Remove from the heat and serve immediately on white rice.
+Pour over the sauce and bring to the boil, and then simmer for 3-4 minutes until thickened.
+Serve on white rice